7 Night Markets in Jakarta, Must Visit Places!

 5. Kemandoran Pluis Friday Night Market

+The next one on the list of Jakarta’s night markets is the Kemandoran Pluis Street.
 This market is only available on Friday night.
 You can find this market in Kemandoran Pluis street, South Jakarta.
 Since this night market is held regularly and exclusively e on Friday nights, a lot of the street vendors in this market sell specific needs for men, women, and children.
 For example, clothing, pants, underwear, and women’s hijabs and accessories at affordable prices.
 Furthermore, this market also supplies kitchen utensils and home furniture.
 Plus, if you’re traveling to the night market with your family and have younger kids, you can make fun and lasting memories by visiting the games area.

 There are plenty of food vendors that sell local tastes.
 For instance, ketoprak, sate padang, pastry pie, sweet boiled corn, etc. Kemandoran Pluis Night Market is a truly complete and splendid experience of Jakarta’s night scene!

 Opening Hours: 18.00 – 11.00 (differs every time)